stefanborghys/javascript-examples/javascript-examples/README.md

 Allows to create a function that can take an indefinite number of arguments.
 Also called functions of variable arity or variadic functions 😎.

+Note: The `rest parameters` are real arrays!
+While the `arguments object` is NOT!!!

 ```
 function maximumOf(...numbers) {

     // Gives the number of arguments passed on
     const length = numbers.length;